astra-sim/astra-sim/README.md

 $ git clone https://github.com/astra-sim/astra-sim.git

 # Build the repository
-#  - You will be asked what backend to downlaod: gem5 or ns3
+#  - You will be asked what network backend to download: gem5 or ns3.
+It will be cloned into the network folder.
-#  - The SCALE-Sim compute model will be cloned to the compute folter
+#  - The SCALE-Sim compute model will be cloned to the compute folder
 $ cd astra-sim
 $ ./build.sh
 ```